 Last week I was reading a post on Revenge of Eve about her weekly happy list challenge.
 The challenge for the week was to identify routines that bring you joy.
-I adore Candace and normally participate in her challenges and such things, but this one just wasn't doing it for me, and that got me thinking. … Continue reading Positives and negatives
+I adore Candace and normally participate in her challenges and such things, but this one just wasn't doing it for me, and that got me thinking.… Continue reading Decreased Positive Affect & Increased Negative Affect

 A few nights ago, there was an accident in the Canadian province of Saskatchewan involving a bus carrying members of a junior hockey team and their coaches.
-Fifteen people died, the majority of them ages 18-20.
+Fifteen people died, with the majority of them between the ages of 18-20.
 This tragedy has dominated the news since then.
-And I can't seem to make myself care.
-I watch the … Continue reading A heart of ice
+And I can't seem to make myself… Continue reading A heart of ice – Apathy and Depression

 I have a volunteer gig with a local community services agency doing presentations to high school students on suicide awareness.
 There's a pretty standardized format for these workshops, and they are usually done for various grade 9 classes a few times a semester.
-I started doing this about a year ago to try to give … Continue reading Adjusting expectations
+I started doing this about a year ago to try to give… Continue reading Adjusting Expectations Because of Depression

 Depression-induced apathy can make self-care fall by the wayside, but it's time to get back on the horse.